Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-Glen Waverley - East has a median taxpayer income of $44,935 and an average income of $69,908 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is above the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on Wage Price Index growth of 10.11% from financial year 2022 to March 2025, estimated incomes would be approximately $49,478 (median) and $76,976 (average).
-According to the 2021 Census, household income ranks at the 62nd percentile ($1,949 weekly), while personal income is at the 29th percentile.
-Distribution data shows that 28.6% of locals (6,501 people) fall into the $1,500 - 2,999 weekly income category.
-Economic strength is evident with 30.2% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+Glen Waverley - East has a median taxpayer income of $44,935 and an average of $69,908 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is higher than the national average, which contrasts with Greater Melbourne's median income of $54,892 and average income of $73,761.
+As of September 2025, current estimates suggest a median income of approximately $50,399 and an average of $78,409, factoring in Wage Price Index growth of 12.16% since the financial year 2022.
+According to the 2021 Census figures, household income ranks at the 62nd percentile ($1,949 weekly), while personal income is at the 29th percentile.
+The predominant income cohort spans 28.6% of locals (6,501 people) in the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 32.8% in the same category.
+Economic strength is evident through 30.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 High housing costs consume 15.4% of income, but strong earnings place disposable income at the 63rd percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income